telia-actions/look-up-slack-user/README.md

-# slack
+# notify-slack
-Github action to integrate with Slack
+Github action to send notifications to Slack